hulkco/beaconstac.github.io/docs/references/ios/programming-guide.md

 		}]

 An `MSAction` could be one of the following object type.
 This contains action data configured on the Rules page on the Admin Console.
-The type could be inferred from `type` property in `MSAction` class.
-The `message` property in `MSAction` refers to the action object which contains data associated with the action.
-Type cast the `message` property according to the mapping given below and use them as required to create the User Interface for the cards.
+The action type could be inferred from `type` property in `MSAction` class, which is an enum.
+The `message` property in `MSAction` refers to the action object which contains relevant data associated with the action.
+Type cast the `message` property according to get the content as given below and use them as required to create the User Interface for the cards.

 1. MSActionTypePopup -  The `action.message` property is type of `NSString` containing text message to be shown in an popup

 		NSString *text = action.message;

-2. MSActionTypeWebpage  -  The action.message property is a NSString URL
+2. MSActionTypeWebpage  -  The `action.message` property is an `NSString` for the url
-3. MSActionTypeCard -  The action.message property is a MSCard object
+3. MSActionTypeCard -  The `action.message` property is an `MSCard` object

 		MSCard *card = action.message;
 		NSString *title = card.title;
 		MSMedia *image =  [card.mediaArray firstObject];

 	You should create your own card UI or copy from the example app.
 Use the above property to show media/text to the user.
 See example app for more details.

 4. MSActionTypeWebhook -  The `action.message` property is a `MSWebhook` object.
 The webhook as configured on the Admin Console gets executed automatically by the SDK when the rule is triggered.
-If you want to selectively prevent them from executing, or add additional payloads, you should implement the following delegate methods:
+If you want to selectively prevent it from executing, or add additional POST payloads, you should implement the following delegate methods:

 		MSWebhook *webhook = action.message;
 		webhook.delegate = self;